 We compare the graybody factors found with the help of the WKB formula with the graybody factor calculated accurately by fitting the numerical solution of the wavelike equation (see Fig. \ref{A1WKB}).
 In Fig. \ref{EERWKB} we show the energy emission rate for the scalar field.
 There one can see that the accuracy of the 6th order WKB formula is exceptionally good for not very small values of $\omega$ giving us at hand an automatic and powerful method for estimation of the Hawking radiation effect for various black holes.

-The automatized WKB formula for the quasinormal modes and reflection coefficient in the Mathematica\textregistered{} Notebook format and examples of using the WKB formula for Schwarzschild black hole can be downloaded from http://fma.if.usp.br/\textasciitilde{}konoplya/.
+The automatized WKB formula for the quasinormal modes and reflection coefficient in the Mathematica\textregistered{} Notebook format and examples of using the WKB formula for Schwarzschild black hole can be downloaded from \url{https://goo.gl/nykYGL}.
 This procedure (without any modifications) can be easily applied for calculations of characteristics of the Hawking radiation of various black holes.
 That is much easier than the shooting method which requires the analysis of asymptotical behavior of the wave equation for each black hole.

 One should note that for small $\omega$ the accuracy of the WKB formula is small because of the large distance between the turning points in that case.
 For higher accuracy for small $\omega$ is achieved by the other formula,